Agents stopped being a party trick the moment they got write access

 PY

-- Constrain actions with typed tools, permissions, and policy checks.
+- Limit actions to typed verbs with permissions and pre-execution policy checks.